nautobot/nautobot-chatops-cookiecutter/README.md

 2 - No
 Choose from 1, 2 [1]:

 Congratulations!
 Your cookie has now been baked.
-It is located at /vagrant/nautobot-plugin-chatops-my-plugin.
+It is located at the following path:
+/vagrant/nautobot-plugin-chatops-my-plugin.

 ⚠️⚠️ Before you start using your cookie you must run the following commands inside your cookie: